-Our society is facing on the environmental and energy resource problems.
-Effective utilization of energy resources is the feasible method to solve the these problems.
-We are performing the fundamental research of electrochemical energy conversion devices such as fuel cells and rechargeable batteries.
-In particular, we focus on the "interface" at which the electrochemical reactions proceed and try to clarify the fundamental concept to enhance the rate and the reversibility of the interfacial reaction.
-The targets in our laboratory are 1), 2), and 3) as shown below.
+Our society faces many environmental and energy resource problems.
+Effective utilization of energy resources is the most feasible method to solve these problems.
+In this laboratory we conduct the fundamental research on electrochemical energy conversion devices such as fuel cells and rechargeable batteries.
+In particular we focus on the "interface" at which the electrochemical reactions proceed and investigate fundamental concepts for enhancing the rate and reversibility of the interfacial reaction.
+The main themes of our laboratory research are 1), 2), and 3) as shown below.